Atif999/AtiUdd349/README.md

 **Steps to run the project**

-1. Clone the repo on your system
+1. Clone the repo(git clone https://github.com/Atif999/ML-DEPLOY.git) on your system
 2. Go to the directory where repo cloned and go to the terminal
 3. Run the command `docker-compose up` to build and start the container
 4. Once container is built and started you can access the REST API of ML model deployed on localhost:8000/predict